J. Young Scammon

 Jonathan Young Scammon (July 27, 1812 – March 17, 1890) was an early settler in Chicago, Illinois, arriving in the city in 1835.
 He went on to become politically important as a lawyer, banker, and newspaper publisher.
-His first wife was Mary Ann Haven Dearborn, a niece of General Dearborn, with whom he had four children.
+His first wife was Mary Ann Haven Dearborn, a niece of General Henry Dearborn, with whom he had four children.
 His second wife was Maria Gardner Wright.

 Early life and education

 Scammon was born in Whitefield, Maine, on July 27, 1812.
 His father was Eliakim Scammon, who spent stints serving in both the Maine State House and Maine Senate.
 Scammon was brothers with Eliakim P. Scammon and Charles Melville Scammon.

 Scammon attended Maine Wesleyen Seminary and Lincoln Academy.
 In 1831, Scammon graduated from Waterville College.
 Scammon read law in Hallowell, Maine, and would practice law throughout his life.
 In 1835 he was admitted to the bar in Kennebec County, Maine.